CollinsGH/Mobile-Application-Development-Project/README.md

 The image page displays a full size version of a particular image.

 #### Camera
 The camera aspect of this project required both the Camera and Microphone capabilities in the manifest file.
 When the camera page is opened a preview of the camera is shown.
+At the bottom of the page is a back button, which brings the user back to the main page, and capture button, which takes a picture.
+When the capture button is clicked both the preview control and capture button fades to inform the user the picture was taken.

 #### Map
 I choose to use Bing Maps for the map aspect of this project.
 An application key was required to use Bing Maps.
 When the map page loads a list of photos is retrieved.
 The Geotag metadata is then extracted from the image files and are plotted on the map.
+If a map icon, the respective photo is displayed in the top right of the screen.

 ### Why will the user open this app for a second time?